Plankton: Biomass variability

-Planktonic Relationships
+Planktonic relationships

-Fish & plankton
+Fish and plankton

 Zooplankton are the initial prey item for almost all fish larvae as they switch from their yolk sacs to external feeding.
 Fish rely on the density and distribution of zooplankton to match that of new larvae, which can otherwise starve.
-Natural factors (e.g., current variations, temperature changes) and man-made factors (e.g. river dams, ocean acidification, rising temperatures) can strongly affect zooplankton, which can in turn strongly affect larval survival, and therefore breeding success.
+Natural factors (e.g., current variations, temperature changes) and man-made factors (e.g. river dams, ocean acidification, rising temperatures) can strongly affect zooplankton populations, which can in turn strongly affect fish larval survival, and therefore breeding success.

-It's been shown that plankton can be patchy in marine environments where there aren't significant fish populations and additionally, where fish are abundant, zooplankton dynamics are influenced by the fish predation rate in their environment.
+It has been shown that plankton can be patchy in marine environments where there aren't significant fish populations and additionally, where fish are abundant, zooplankton dynamics are influenced by the fish predation rate in their environment.
 Depending on the predation rate, they could express regular or chaotic behavior.